candeiasalexandre/candeiasalexandre.github.io/content/posts/an-ordinal-classification-loss-part_1.md

 *Acknowledgements*

-Most of the ideias present in this blogpost are a result of discussions with my work colleague [Ivo Silva](https://www.linkedin.com/in/ivo-silva-744021109/).
+Most of the ideas present in this blogpost are a result of discussions with my work colleague [Ivo Silva](https://www.linkedin.com/in/ivo-silva-744021109/).